 Personality tests which have become popular over the years.
 But they can create tunnel vision and limit our perceived potential.
 That’s why Personality Isn’t Permanent takes an stance against such tests, because each part of our personality is just a mask we wear.

 Actually, the origin of the word “personality” comes from the Latin word persona.
 In the ancient world, a persona was a mask worn in a theater by an actor.
 It can also mean a character played by an actor.
 So our personality is just a mask.
 One of the many different masks we have in different settings and environments.

-The book Personality Isn’t Permanent poses that the more you ‘re-mind’ yourself of the past, the more you maintain it.
+In fact, the more you ‘re-mind’ yourself of the past, the more you maintain it.
 So to become someone different, the new future self needs to be thought about in the present moment:

 “Real people become who they want to be by orienting their life toward their goals, not as a repeat of the past; by acting bravely as their future selves, not by perpetuating who they formerly were. “

-Put differently, by acting bravely as your future self you set the beacon of something to look forward to.
+So by acting bravely as your future self you set the beacon of something to look forward to.

 Take Harry Potter for example, when he enrolled in the first year of Hogwarts.

-How Harry Potter chose his future
+How Harry Potter chose his Future

 Harry Potter was selected by the Sorthing Hat to become part of Slytherin.